tonik/docs/using-service-container.md

 theme()->get('service');
 ```

-To resolve services with additional parameters by pass associative array of key and values as the second argument.
+To resolve services with additional parameters pass associative array of key and values as the second argument.

 ```php
 theme('service', ['key' => 'value']);